Pula Arena — Roman Amphitheatre

 Seasonal Ferries

 Seasonal ferry and catamaran connections to nearby islands and coastal towns.
-Boat excursions to Brijuni National Park depart regularly from Fažana (7 km from Pula).
+Boats to Brijuni National Park leave regularly from Fažana (about 7 km from Pula).

 Travel Tips

-• Airport: Summer flights book quickly — reserve in advance for peak season travel.
+• Airport: Summer flights book up quickly — reserve in advance for peak-season travel.

 • Getting Around: Pula's compact old town is easily walkable.
-Beaches are accessible by bike, local buses, or a short drive.
+Beaches are reachable by bike, local buses or a short drive.

-• Parking: Parking is available near the Arena and throughout the city.
-Consider using parking zones outside the center.
+• Parking: Parking is available near the Arena and throughout the city — consider parking zones outside the centre.

-• Exploring Istria: Pula is an excellent base for exploring the entire Istrian peninsula, from coastal towns to inland hilltop villages.
+• Exploring Istria: Pula is a practical base for exploring the entire Istrian peninsula, from coastal towns to inland hilltop villages.

 FAQ